pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 ### <a id="limitations-self-signed"></a>Limitations of the default, self-signed issuer

 The default ingress issuer represents a self-signed _certificate authority_.
 This is not problematic as far as security is concerned, however, it is not included in any trust chain configured.

 As a result, nothing trusts the default ingress issuer implicitly, not even Tanzu Application Platform components.
 While the issued certificates are valid in principal, they are be rejected by, for example, your browser.
-Furthermore, some interactions between Tanzu Applicaiton Platform components are not functional out-of-the-box.
+Furthermore, some interactions between Tanzu Application Platform components are not functional out-of-the-box.

 ### <a id="trust-self-signed"></a>Trusting the default, self-signed issuer